MohammedError/holbertonschool-low_level_programming/hello_world/README.md

-This repository contains compiler exercises for Holberton School.
+This repository contains all hello_world exercises for Holberton School.